Background pattern

 • Gemfibrozil (used to reduce cholesterol).

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Pregnancy

-Driving and operating machinery
+Driving and using machines

-This medication may cause allergic reactions (possibly delayed) because it contains methyl parahydroxybenzoate and propyl parahydroxybenzoate.
+It may cause allergic reactions (possibly delayed) because it contains methyl parahydroxybenzoate and propyl parahydroxybenzoate.

 Adults

-Children over 12 years old
+Children over 12 years of age

-10 ml of oral solution (2 mg of loperamide hydrochloride) as the initial dose, followed by 10 ml of oral solution (2 mg of loperamide hydrochloride) after each diarrheal stool.
+10 ml of oral solution (2 mg of loperamide hydrochloride) as an initial dose, followed by 10 ml of oral solution (2 mg of loperamide hydrochloride) after each diarrheal stool.
 In children, the maximum daily dose should be related to body weight:

 Child's weight